rdarcy1/octobercms-albums-plugin/README.md

-# octobercms-albums-plugin
-Plugin for October CMS to add and organise albums.
+# Albums Plugin for October CMS
+Allows for the adding and management of music album metadata.

+Supports the following fields:
+- Title
+- Publish date
+- Description
+- Track listing
+- Contributors (name and role pairs)
+- Cover image
+- Video URL